How Is Your Credit Score Calculated?

 - Your payment history

 If the data in your credit report is inaccurate, it will hurt your score.
 It’s important to generate your own full credit report at least once a year so you can identify any inaccuracies.
+If you are in the process of considering a major purchase (like a car or home) in the next several months, you should check your report more frequently just to be safe.

 Additionally, any bankruptcies, collections, foreclosures or other financial defaults can negatively affect your credit score.
-Race, gender, marital status, nationality and religion are not factors in any credit-scoring models.
+Race, gender, marital status, nationality and religion are not factors in any credit scoring models.

 Download PDF about How is My Credit Score Calculated by clicking here